rusty-bits/OC-tool/README.md

 **Build Process the tool goes through**

-When run, the tool will create a log.txt file, git clone any needed packages, update any existing packages, and build the base files
+When run, the tool will create a tool.log file, git clone any needed packages, update any existing packages, and build the base files

 Next, it will git clone or update any required driver packages, build the additional drivers specified in the `driver.list` file and copy them to the new `EFI-xxxxx/OC/Drivers` directory
 *this is being updated to read the drivers from config.plist automatically, but it's not done yet*